Mohkam Chand: Military career

-Mokham Chand was one of the most distinguished general of Ranjit Singh.
+Mohkam Chand was one of the most distinguished general of Ranjit Singh.
 He helped with many conquests between the years 1806–1814.

 Ranjit Singh had seen him in action at Akalgarh three years earlier and again in the fight against the Bhangi Sardar of Gujrat.
-Mokham Chand had fallen out with the Bhangi and came to Ranjit Singh upon his request.
+Mohkam Chand had fallen out with the Bhangi and came to Ranjit Singh upon his request.
 Ranjit welcomed him with handsome gifts of an elephant and horses and granted him the Dallewalia possessions as a Jagir.
 He was made commander of a cavalry unit with the power to recruit 1500 foot soldiers as well.